winstonDeGreef/Mechanica/content/Ch6_AngularMomentum.md

 with $M$ the mass of the sun and $m$ that of the planet. $r$ is now the distance from the planet to the origin and $\hat{r}$ the unit vector pointing from the origin to the planet.

-<b>First observation</b> The force is central!<br>
+**First observation** The force is central!
-<b> First conclusion</b> Then the angular momentum of the planet is conserved (is a constant during the motion of the planet) and the motion is in a plane, i.e. we deal with a 2-dimensional problem!
+** First conclusion** Then the angular momentum of the planet is conserved (is a constant during the motion of the planet) and the motion is in a plane, i.e. we deal with a 2-dimensional problem!

-<b>Second Observation</b> The force is of the form $\vec{F}({\vec{r}}) = f(r) \hat{r}$<br>
+**Second Observation** The force is of the form $\vec{F}({\vec{r}}) = f(r) \hat{r}$
-<b> Second conclusion</b> Thus, we do know that a potential energy can be associated with it.
+** Second conclusion** Thus, we do know that a potential energy can be associated with it.
 It is a conservative force.
 This also implies that the mechanical energy of the planet, that is the sum of kinetic en potential energy, is a constant over time.
 In other words, there is no frictional force and the motion can continue forever.
 This seems to be inline with our observation of the universe: the time scales are so large that friction must be small.

-### Constant Angular Momentum: Equal Area Law ###
+### Constant Angular Momentum: Equal Area Law
 The first clue towards the Kepler Laws comes from angular momentum.
 Let's consider the earth-sun system (ignoring all other planets in our solar system).
 As we saw above, gravity with the sun pinned in the origin, is a central force and thus

 $$\frac{d\vec{l}}{dt} = \vec{r} \times \left ( -G\frac{mM}{r^2} \frac{\vec{r}}{r} \right ) = 0$$